beingujjwalraj/tic-tac-toes/README.md

-# tic-tac-toe
+# Tic-Tac-Toe Game
-## "Designed a user-friendly Tic Tac Toe game using HTML, CSS, and JavaScript for an engaging and enjoyable user experience."
+ "Designed a user-friendly Tic Tac Toe game using HTML, CSS, and JavaScript for an engaging and enjoyable user experience."